Tater-Certified/LifeSteal/README.md

 ## Aditional Notes:
 - In order to get the textures, run /polymer generate-pack.
 This will create the resourcepack in the main server's directory, which you can then put in your resourcepack folder
+- To revive a player, put lit candles in all 4 directions with a netherite block in the center.
+Then rename a heart to the player's name and shift right-click on the netherite block